codatio/codat-docs/docs/lending/features/liabilities-overview.md

 import { IntegrationsList } from "@components/global/Integrations";
 import { accountingIntegrations, bankingIntegrations, commerceIntegrations } from "@components/global/Integrations/integrations";

-The **Liabilities** feature simplifies the evaluation of a borrower's financial obligations.
+Our **liabilities** feature simplifies the evaluation of a borrower's financial obligations.
 Machine learning models automatically identify loans from connected sources and provide lenders with a clear overview of a borrower's outstanding loans and their repayment history.

 ## Use cases

-Common uses of the Liabilities feature include:
+Common uses of our liabilities feature include:

-- **Risk assessment:** Helps assess the borrower's risk profile and repayment reliability.
+- **Risk assessment:** helps assess the borrower's risk profile and repayment reliability.

-- **Debt capacity:** Evaluates if the business can handle more debt without financial strain.
+- **Debt capacity:** evaluates if the business can handle more debt without financial strain.

-- **Repayment behaviour:** Indicates if the borrower makes payments on time or defaults.
+- **Repayment behaviour:** indicates if the borrower makes payments on time or defaults.

-- **Loan structuring:** Tailors new loan terms to fit the borrower's financial situation.
+- **Loan structuring:** tailors new loan terms to fit the borrower's financial situation.

-## Supported feature components
+## Feature components

 <iframe
   src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQXnkKj3esBrzpD--pKV_tVTfTHxDPpxz8BBFe2SjcNt6kB2-qcTFDxEye3kxHWu91mYRzLoCjYfpHH/pubhtml?gid=554962936&amp;single=true&amp;widget=true&amp;headers=false"